ykakarap/kubecon-na-22-capi-lab/machine-health-checks.md

 In this example we are simulating an unhealthy Node via the `DemoNodeHealthy` condition.
 The MachineHealthCheck will monitor the Nodes of the MachineDeployment.
-As soon as the `DemoNodeHealthy` condition is detected the MachineHealthCheck will mark the Machine for remediation.
-Then the Machine will be drained, deleted and replaced by a new Machine.
+As soon as the `DemoNodeHealthy` condition is detected the MachineHealthCheck will mark the Machine for remediation and the Machine will be drained, deleted and replaced by a new Machine.

 Now let's first take a look at our current Machines: